ArtisticRoomba/Numos/README.md

 The project will follow a regular semantic versioning structure when I feel comfortable with releasing the project under v0.1.0.

 ## Some Highlights/Lowlights
-- First class 3D support, voxel based
+- First-class 3D support, voxel based
 - Arbritrary gas additions at runtime (SoAs)
 - Engine-agnostic, instantiate with `new` and interact with extensions
 - Multithreaded intra-chunk advection and thermodynamics